Helen Bickham

-Helen Bickham is a Mexican artist, from Eurasian with American parents who began painting professionally later in life.
+Helen Bickham (9 June 1935 – 30 September 2024) was a Mexican artist, from Eurasian with American parents who began painting professionally later in life.
 She was born in Harbin, moving to the United States during World War II.
 She lived in Europe for a while but settled in Mexico in 1962 after visiting the country.
 She began drawing at the age of six, drawing and painting non-professionally until 1975 when she considers her career to have begun.
 She has had seventy individual exhibitions, participated in over 300 collective ones and has been a member of the Salón de la Plástica Mexicana since 1997.
 Her work is figurative, generally one or more figures on one or more landscapes, and described as introspective, with the aim of conveying a feeling or mood rather than a person or object.